 Open the tab with your Datadog instance again, create an Application key, and copy it.
 Return to the SquaredUp tab and paste the Application key into this field.

-Optionally, select whether you would like to restrict access to this plugin instance.
-By default, restricted access is set to off.Restrict access to this plugin?
+Optionally, select whether you would like to restrict access to this data source instance.
+By default, restricted access is set to off.Restrict access to this data source

 At least one user or group must be given Full Control.

 Admin users can edit the configuration, modify the Access Control List (ACL) and delete the data source, regardless of the ACL chosen.

 - User can link the data source to any workspace they have at least Editor permissions for.

 - Data from the data source can then be viewed by anyone with any access to the workspace.